bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 ~~~

 For the time being, let's interpret the equal variance interval.
 Since the interval is entirely
-below zero it suggest that group 1 had less weight gain than group 4 (at 95% confidence).
+below zero it suggests that group 1 had less weight gain than group 4 (at 95% confidence).

 ## Unequal variances